urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 "final" modifier
-  In a class, means that it cannot be extended by another class In a property, means its value cannot be modified
+  In a class, means that it cannot be extended by another class In a method, means it cannot be overridden
-  In a method, means it cannot be overriden
+  In a property, means its value cannot be modified.
+    Java doesn't assign a default value to final class properties, it forces the programmer to assign it

 "static" modifier
-  A method or property with the "static" modifier belongs to the class, not to any object instance A static member can be accesed in the way "${ClassName}.${member}", without creating an object of that class
+  A method or property with the "static" modifier belongs to the class, not to any object instance
+    "this" is not available inside static members, thus instance members cannot be accessed inside a static method A static member can be accessed in the way "${ClassName}.${member}", without creating an object of that class, however Java allows a static member to be accessed through any instance of the class as well Since static fields belong to a class and not to an instance, there is only one copy of them Interfaces or Enums cannot be declared static, they are implicitly static

 static import
   Allows unqualified access to static members without inheriting from the type containing the static members